jkeslin/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 * What is your biggest time management challenge with during Phase 0?

 My biggest time management challenge during Phase 0 is balancing my dev bootcamp work with my current job.
 I'm often exhausted after a day of teaching and find it hard to sit down and plug away at a DBC challenge.
-I also feel quilt for chosing to work on DBC instead of writing a lesson for the next day, or grading papers or whatever might be necessary for school.
+I also feel guilt for chosing to work on DBC instead of writing a lesson for the next day, or grading papers or whatever might be necessary for school.
 This usually just ends with me procrastinating.
 I have a bad habit of thinking that the weekend will be enough time to get caught up with everything, but it's really not enough time if I want to have a healthy work/life balance.

 * How will you combat that?